Cultivation of Bottle Gourd in India

 Method of Sowing:

 For the rooftop method, the ideal location should be one that makes watering and fertilizer application simple.
 It should be highlighted that its planting location would make it simple to pull it through a rope on the roof.
-Seeds can be sowed at a distance of 2.0–3.5 m between plants after adding farmyard manure.
+Seeds can be sown at a distance of 2.0–3.5 m between plants after adding farmyard manure.
 Sloppy sowing is carried out in pits with two to three plants per pit on farms and on agricultural land.
 If the seeds were immersed in water or succinic acid for 12 to 24 hours, more germination would result.

-How to cultivate bottle gourds from seed:
+How to cultivate bottle gourd from seed:

-You may grow bottle gourds all year long by sowing seeds.
+You may grow bottle gourds all year by sowing seeds.
 The optimal seasons for seed planting are summer and monsoon.

 Direct sowing of seeds in small pits or raised beds results in germination in 7-8 days.